Detecting positive correlations in a multivariate sample: Tests

-When the class $\cC$ is large (i.e., has size exponential in $k$), the test statistic may be difficult to compute as it involves solving a nontrivial combinatorial optimization problem.
+When the class $\cC$ is large (i.e., has size exponential in $k$), the test statistic $Y_\mathrm{scan}$ may be difficult to compute as it involves solving a nontrivial combinatorial optimization problem.
 This is the case for the clique model (unless $k$ is very small) and the matching model.
-In fact, we believe that the problem of computing, or even approximating, $Y_{\rm scan}$ is fundamentally hard, though we do not have a formal argument to prove it.
-An even stronger conjecture is that, for the clique model, computing {\sl any} test with a near-optimal performance is fundamentally hard in some range of the parameters.
-We believe this is a challenging and important research problem.
-In \secref{pairwise} we suggest a test that has good performance and that is efficiently computable if $m$ is only logarithmic in $n$.